 A common practice is that of the accidental spill.
 Pickpockets pretend to spill something on you, and afterward, another friendly local comes along to help you get rid of the stain.
 So, make sure you keep an eye out for these scams.

-- How to Avoid Being a Victim of Theft and Robbery in Ecuador?
+- How to avoid pickpocketing and theft in Ecuador?